Strawberry Shortcake Biscuits

 1. Preheat your oven to 425°F (220°C).

-3. Add the cold, cubed butter to the flour mixture.
-Using a pastry cutter or your fingers, cut the butter into the flour until the mixture resembles coarse crumbs.
+3. Cut in the cold butter using a pastry cutter or your fingers until the mixture resembles coarse crumbs.

-6. While the biscuits bake, toss the sliced strawberries with 2 tablespoons of sugar in a bowl.
-Let them sit for a few minutes to release their juices.
+7. While the biscuits are baking, toss the sliced strawberries with 2 tablespoons of sugar and let them sit for a few minutes to release their juices.

 Variations and Substitutions